Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzDataLakeGen2ItemACLObject.md

 dir1/dir2            True                         application/octet-stream       2019-10-30 02:43:09Z rw-rw--wx    $superuser $superuser
 ```

-This command creates an ACL object with 3 acl entry (use -InputObject parameter to add acl entry to existing acl object), and updates ACL on a Folder.
+This command creates an ACL object with 3 acl entry (use -InputObject parameter to add acl entry to existing acl object), and updates ACL on a directory.

 ## PARAMETERS